finn-no/tech.finn.no/_posts/2018-08-09-preparing-your-product-for-ml.md

 of machine learning functionality, but it also enables teams to make more use of heuristics right away if the data is better structured.

-Some things to consider when choosing what data to save in your database, or track about the user:
-## How to shape your data
+Now, on to what's important to think about when tracking data or saving user information.

 ### Is the data numerical?
 Again, this cannot be understated, **computers like numbers**.
 So if at all possible, allow users to input data such as: